Fürth: Water transport

 A canal between Bamberg and Nuremberg started operation in 1843.
 There was a port at Poppenreuth.
 A new canal with a port in Fürth, the Rhine-Main-Danube Canal, was completed in 1992, creating a navigable connection from the Rhine delta in Rotterdam to the Danube Delta on the Black Sea.

 Local public transport

-Public transport is managed by Infra Fürth.
+Public transport in Fürth is managed by Infra Fürth.

 Media

 The Fürther Nachrichten is published daily.
 It was first published in 1946 as a local page in Nürnberger Nachrichten; today it is a separate newspaper but is in fact the same newspaper as Nürnberger Nachrichten with some additional sections for the town and the rural district of Fürth, respectively.

 Companies in Fürth

 The mail-order business Quelle, now merged with Karstadt to form KarstadtQuelle, was founded by Gustav Schickedanz on 26 October 1927.
 KarstadtQuelle Versicherungen, an insurance arm, was created in 1984.

 Grundig had its headquarters and a number of manufacturing plants in Fürth, from the time the company was founded until the middle of 2000.
 The former headquarters on Kurgartenstraße was converted into a technology park ("Uferstadt Fürth"), and it now accommodates Technikum Neue Materialien (research center into new materials), an institute of the Fraunhofer-Gesellschaft, Sellbytel (a call centre operation), Computec Media AG, and the Radio Museum.

 Siemens AG, based in Munich has several locations in Fürth.

 Uvex headquarters and a manufacturing unit are in Fürth.

 The toy manufacturers Simba Dickie Group (Simba, Dickie, BIG) and Bruder are based in Fürth.